Design with multipurpose parts

 The main incentive for designing a multipurpose part is that you want to enable other designers to get creative with your part and use it in new and unexpected ways.

+Intellectual property rights, such as copyrights, patents or design rights, are tools that designers use to prevent and disable creative re-use by others.
 So there is a potential tension between designing with multipurpose parts and intellectual property rights.
 This tension requires designers to take action: you need to make your part open.

 Imagine you have created a very reusable part.
 It will never reach its full potential if others have to jump through legal and financial hoops to use it.
 What would you do?
 Would you check the legal situation for every part you wanted to use, contact the creators, negotiate a licensing deal and pay for the use… No!
 It would be much easier to just create a new and unique part!
 IP will reduce your motivation to reuse parts created by others, thus killing the collaborative magic ↑ of DWMP.

 But!
 This does not mean that your models – your assembled design – must also be open!
 Feel free to close the finished product.
 The world is full of protected products that consist partly or completely of open parts.
 Nuts and bolts are in the public domain but used in closed products.
-Feel free to use all the normal means that the world of intellectual property law offers you to monopolise your product.
-But make the individual parts open.
+Feel free to use all the normal means that the world of intellectual property law offers you to monopolise your assembled product.

 Sustainability is something we need to achieve on a global scale.
 Businesses around the world can and should work with multipurpose parts: use them, design them, manufacture them, sell them.